The Role of Predictive Analytics in Mortgage Risk Assessment

 Implementing predictive analytics for risk assessment requires three things: clean data, the right models, and people who know how to act on the results.

 1. Start with data quality.
 Predictive models are only as good as the data they consume.
-Invest in data standardization and cleansing before building models
+Invest in data standardization and cleansing before building models.
+For ABT clients, MortgageExchange does this work between LOS, servicing, and core banking systems

 2. Choose models that fit your use case.
 Default prediction, fraud detection, and prepayment modeling each require different approaches.
 XGBoost and LightGBM offer the best balance of accuracy and explainability for most mortgage applications

 3. Build explainable models.
 Regulators require that lending decisions be explainable.
-Black-box models that can't articulate why they flagged a loan create compliance risk.
+Black-box models that cannot articulate why they flagged a loan create compliance risk.
 Use SHAP or LIME for model interpretability

 Frequently Asked Questions